Kalpitiya Kitesurfing Holiday and Travel Guide

 Where are the Best Kitesurfing Beaches in Kalpitiya?

-This is the main spot in the area, with 800m wide and 2,5km long.
-It offers various kind of conditions from super flat water to small chop.
-It's also possible to cross the sandbank and go rider in the open sea to play with the shore break and small waves.
+This is the central spot in the area, 800m wide and 2.5 km long.
+It offers various conditions, from super flat water to small chop.
+Crossing the sandbank and riding a horse in the open sea to play with the shorebreak and small waves is also possible.

-• Wind: Side to side on to side off to offshore depending were you are riding in the lagoon.
+• Wind: Side to side on to side off to offshore, depending on where you are riding in the lagoon.

 • Waves: Out at sea